chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

       set output frequency = 5
     end

 #.
-We use a ``bdf1`` time integration scheme with a short ``time step = 1e-4``.
-After ``time end = 40e-4``, we consider that the velocity field has reached a steady-state.
+We use a ``bdf1`` time integration scheme with a short ``time step = 1e-4`` seconds.
+After ``time end = 40e-4`` seconds, we consider that the velocity field has reached a steady state.
-#.
-We do not allow time step adaptation, since it is a parameter that we control ourselves between simulation: ``adapt = false``.

 Restart
 ******************

-We use the checkpoint/restart mechanism of Lethe to achieve these simulations.
+We use Lethe's checkpoint/restart mechanism to feed the steady-state flow information to the second step of the simulation.

 .. code-block:: text